neondatabase/website/content/docs/introduction/plans.md

 ## Notes

 - Paid plans have a default limit of 20 simultaneously active computes to protect against unintended usage.
 To increase this limit, please [open a support ticket](/docs/introduction/support).
 The simultaneously active compute limit does not affect the primary branch compute, which always remains available.
-- Active Compute Time: On the Free Tier, your primary branch compute is allotted 750 hours a month, which means your primary branch is always available.
-Branch computes have a 20 hours/month Active Compute Time limit.
-If your branch computes exceed this limit, they will be suspended until the limit resets.
-You can monitor _Active Compute Time_ on the **Usage** widget on the Neon **Dashboard**.
-The _Active Compute Time_ limit resets at the beginning of each month.
-For instance, if you enroll in the Neon Free Tier on January 15th, your _Active Compute Time_ limit will reset on February 1st.
+- Active time: On the Free Tier, your primary branch is available 24/7 (~750 compute hours/month).
+Branch computes have a 20 hours/month active time allowance.
+If your branch computes exceed this allowance, they will be suspended until the allowance resets at the beginning of the month.
+You can monitor _active time_ on the **Usage** widget on the Neon **Dashboard**.
+The _active time_ allowance resets at the beginning of each month.
+For instance, if you enroll in the Neon Free Tier on January 15th, your _active time_ limit will reset on February 1st.